 Posture and Back Pain in the Workplace

 In today's day and age, the large majority of people live sedentary lifestyles, and their posture often suffers as a result.
-Many people, sit at their desks for hours on end and cause damage to their back without realising.
+Many people, sit at their desks for hours on end and cause damage to their backs without realising it.
 In today's blog, we discuss how to maintain a good posture at work, to prevent back pain.
-We will also discuss how chiropractic care for back pain can be highly beneficial from those suffering.
+We will also discuss how chiropractic care for back pain can be highly beneficial for those suffering.

 How Does Posture Cause Back Pain?